Evolution of social norms for moral judgment: Methods

 which represents the probability that a randomly chosen member of the population considers a random individual following strategy $i$ to have a good reputation.
-By averaging over groups and leveraging the fact that strategy frequencies do not differ by group, we can remove the fitness-dependence on an individual's group identity $I$.
-Equation \ref{eq:fit_multi_groups} thus simplifies to
+By averaging over groups and leveraging the fact that strategy frequencies do not differ by group, we can remove the fitness' dependence on an individual's group membership $I$.
+Eq.~\eqref{eq:fit_multi_groupsB} thus simplifies to